JGN1/ewd-api-labs-2023/README.md

 ![][image26]

+To make these changes take effect I had to rebuild my codespace/container.
 Since I now had the DATABASE_URL set in the Codespace secrets, I was able to remove this value from the .env file.

 After setting up the database, I used both my Postman and Newman tests to try uploading data to the database.
 In addition, I spun up the React Movie App and added a movie review through the application.
 The following screenshot from MongoDB Compass shows the tables created in movies1_db, including the review I added through the Movies App...